-Envision offers many different support groups for women.
-The goal of support groups is to provide support and encouragement to women to increase their self-worth and self-esteem by relating to others who have been or are in similar situations.
+Envision offers many different support groups.
+The goal of these groups is to provide support and encouragement to increase self-worth and self-esteem by relating to others who have been or are in similar situations.
 When an individual comes into a group they are able to discuss with other members some of the difficulties that brought them to counselling initially.
 The group setting will provide members with a safe environment for exploring interpersonal issues such as: trust, anger, assertiveness, goal setting, problem solving, abuse and self esteem.

 - Healthy Relationships Group ~ For more information, please click here.